-Because of this, in some jurisdictions where voyeurism has been made an offence such as in the United Kingdom, the offence is limited to circumstances where, for the purpose of obtaining sexual gratification, a person observes another person doing a private act, and the offence therefore forms part of the law on sexual offences.
-The court in DeSilva observed that the voyeurism element of that case was unusual because the defendant's actions were not motivated by a sexual purpose but rather by a desire to embarrass or humiliate the victim.
-Yoyeurism defined in this way could apply to some so-called "revenge porn" cases where intimate images or videos are posted online for the purposes of humiliating victims.
+Because of this, in some jurisdictions where voyeurism has been made an offence such as in the United Kingdom, the offence is limited to circumstances where, for the purpose of obtaining sexual gratification, a person observes another person doing a private act, and the offence therefore forms part of the law on sexual offences.188 The court in DeSilva observed that the voyeurism element of that case was unusual because the defendant's actions were not motivated by a sexual purpose but rather by a desire to embarrass or humiliate the victim.189 Voyeurism defined in this way could apply to some so-called "revenge porn" cases where intimate images or videos are posted online for the purposes of humiliating victims.

 - 2.123 In other jurisdictions, voyeurism and covert filming, or "upskirting," is dealt with by an offence that is not necessarily connected with sexual offences law.
 For example, in Victoria, the Summary Offences Amendment (Upskirting) Act 2007 inserted three new offences into its Summary Offences Act 1966.
 The first offence (section 41A) involves intentionally observing with the aid of a device such as a phone, another person's genital or anal region in circumstances in which it would be reasonable for that other person to expect that this region could not be observed.
-The second offence (section 41B) involves intentionally visually capturing an image of another person's genital or anal region in circumstances in which it would be reasonable for that other person to expect that this region could not be observed.
-The third offence (section 41C) provides that a person who visually captures or has visually captured an image of another person's genital or anal region (whether or not in contravention of section 41B) must not intentionally distribute that image. - 2.124 The English voyeurism offence does not appear to cover "upskirting" because the definition of "private act" requires "the person's genitals, buttocks or breasts" "to be exposed or covered only in underwear" and upskirting images are usually taken where a person is dressed.
-Thus, upskirting has instead been prosecuted under the common law offence of outraging public decency.
-However, it has been suggested that this offence is unsuitable as the "fundamental mischief" involved in upskirting "is not creating disgusting sights in public but infringing the dignity of individuals".
-Gillespie thus of the Canadian Criminal Code, does not require that the recording or observation be for a sexual purpose.
-Scotland's voyeurism offence under section 9 of the Sexual Offences (Scotland) Act 2009 is also not confined to activities conducted to obtain sexual gratification and can apply to behaviour done for the purposes of "humiliating, distressing or alarming".
-In contrast, section 67 of the English Sexual Offences Act 2003 and article 71 of the Sexual Offences (Northern Ireland) Order 2008 require that the voyeuristic activity be done for the purposes of sexual gratification and any other purpose, in particular intent to humiliate or embarrass, would not be captured.
+The second offence (section 41B) involves intentionally visually capturing an image of another person's genital or anal region in circumstances.
+The third offence (section 41C) provides that a person who visually captures or has visually captured an image of another person's genital or anal region (whether or not in contravention of section 41B) must not intentionally distribute that image. - 2.124 The English voyeurism offence does not appear to cover "upskirting" because the definition of "private act" requires "the person's genitals, buttocks or breasts" "to be exposed or covered only in underwear"190 and upskirting images are usually taken where a person is dressed.
+Thus, upskirting has instead been prosecuted under the common law offence of outraging public decency.191 However, it has been suggested that this offence is unsuitable as the "fundamental mischief" involved in upskirting "is not creating disgusting sights in public but infringing the dignity of individuals".192 Gillespie thus